maxitg/SetReplace/.github/CONTRIBUTING.md

 We use [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) for formatting and [`cpplint`](https://raw.githubusercontent.com/google/styleguide/gh-pages/cpplint/cpplint.py) for linting.

 To run these automatically, call `./lint.sh`.
-This will print error messages from both tools.
-To format the code in place use `./lint.sh -i`.
+This will print a formatting diff and error messages from `cpplint`.
+To edit the code in place with the fixed formatting use `./lint.sh -i`.

 If `cpplint` flags a portion of your code, please make sure it is adhering to the proper code style.
 If it is a false positive or if there is no reasonable way to avoid the flag, you may put `// NOLINT` at the end of the line if there is